-The export, reexport, or transfer of products, software, technical data, and services that are primarily useful for military purposes often fall under International Traffic in Arms Regulations (ITAR).
-These items, called defense articles and controlled under the ITAR, are listed on the United States Munitions List.^[14] Additionally, the ITAR control "defense services."
-These defense services include "[t]he furnishing of assistance (including training) to foreign persons, whether in the United States or abroad in the design, development, engineering, manufacture, production, assembly, testing, repair, maintenance, modification, operation, demilitarization, destruction, processing or use of defense articles."^[15] Thus, it is important to note that if you are working with a military customer, whether US military or foreign military, the ITAR may apply unless you are strictly selling unmodified, unconfigured, commercial off-the-shelf equipment without installation or integration services.
+The export, reexport, or transfer of products, software, and technical data that are primarily useful for military purposes often fall under International Traffic in Arms Regulations (ITAR).
+These items, called defense articles and controlled under the ITAR, are listed on the United States Munitions List.
+[14] Additionally, the ITAR control "defense services."
+These defense services include "[t]he furnishing of assistance (including training) to foreign persons, whether in the United States or abroad in the design, development, engineering, manufacture, production, assembly, testing, repair, maintenance, modification, operation, demilitarization, destruction, processing or use of defense articles."
+[15] Thus, it is important to note that if you are working with a military customer, whether US military or foreign military and whether directly or with a government contractor, the ITAR may apply unless you are strictly selling unmodified, unconfigured, commercial off-the-shelf equipment without installation or integration services.

-The ITAR include restrictions on any exports from the United States or reexport or transfer to a third country of US-origin, ITAR-controlled products, software, technical data, or services as well as the transfer to non-US nationals, whether in the United States or abroad, of US-origin technical data or services.^[16] Export licensing policies under the ITAR are, not surprisingly, more restrictive than under the EAR, and there are many countries, including China, that cannot receive licenses under the ITAR.
+The ITAR include restrictions on any exports from the United States or reexport to or transfer within a third country of US-controlled, ITAR-controlled products, software, technical data, or services as well as the transfer to non-US nationals, whether in the United States or abroad, of US-controlled technical data or defense services.
+[16] Export licensing policies under the ITAR are, not surprisingly, more restrictive than under the EAR, and many countries, including China, are ineligible to receive licenses under the ITAR.

-These regulations also impose registration requirements for exporters, manufacturers, and brokers of ITARcontrolled goods and a mandate to report fees and commissions paid in connection with certain sales of US origin defense articles, defense services, and related technology.
+These regulations also impose registration requirements for exporters, manufacturers, and brokers of ITAR-controlled goods and a mandate to report fees and commissions paid in connection with certain sales of US-controlled defense articles, defense services, and related technology.